DePINNetwork/depin-sdk/heartbeat/README.md

 of two components.
 First, a portion of the block fees (currently 50%) are paid to the proposer.
 This component incentivizes fuller blocks which lead to larger payouts.
 Second, a _bonus_ payout is made according to an exponentially decaying formula.
 This bonus is (intentionally) unsustainable from protocol fees.
-It is expected that the Algorand Foundation will seed the `FeeSink` with sufficient funds to allow the bonuses to be paid out according to the formula for several years.
+It is expected that the DePIN Network Foundation will seed the `FeeSink` with sufficient funds to allow the bonuses to be paid out according to the formula for several years.
 If the `FeeSink` has insufficient funds for the sum of these components, the payout will be as high as possible while maintaining the `FeeSink`'s minimum balance.
 These calculations are performed in